jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Resource Data.md

  - `customized_filters` (list, optional, TODO @Xun advanced feature not recomended): Customized_filters only supports `EC2` resource.
 Supposing customer want to create their own customized filters according to AWS boto3 SDK.
 A list of dictionaries representing customized filters to be applied to the AWS function call.
 Filters provided in this parameter have the highest priority and will override any other filters defined later in the code for the same key.
 [Sample 2 -- Using customized filters](#sample-2).
 Please use EC2 boto3 document as reference: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html

  - `customized_func_mapping` (dict, optional): A dictionary object that specifies how to fetch resources through the context of a specific device.
-Each key represents the name of an AWS function, and its value is another dictionary containing the following fields: `resource_type`, `field_name` and so on.
+Each key represents the name of an AWS function, and its value is another dictionary containing the following fields: `resource_type`, `response_field_name` and so on.
 [Sample 3 -- Using customized function mapping](#sample-3).
 Please check below for format and example as well.

     ```python
     # Format